winterstein/SoGive/pages/sector/forcompanies.md

 <div class='row'>
 <div class='col-7'>

-Working with SoGive, you can easily setup donation and Corporate Social Responsibility (CSR) schemes that employee's love.
+Working with SoGive, you can easily setup donation and Corporate Social Responsibility (CSR) schemes that employees love.

 * Give employees a powerful reason to believe in the company: The good you do in the world.
 * Put the power in the hands of your employees by giving them the decision about where the donation goes.